Spinal cord injury

 What you can do

-• Be prepared to provide information about the event that caused the injury, including anything that may seem unrelated.
+• Be prepared to provide information about the event that caused the injury, including anything that may not seem related to the injury itself.

 • Have another family member or friend join you when you speak with healthcare professionals, if possible.
-Someone who accompanies you can help you remember the information you're given.
+Someone who is with you can help you remember the information you're given.

 • Write down questions to ask the healthcare team.